Are you brand new to Google Alerts? If so, that’s incredible. You’ve somehow managed to avoid one of the most popular free business tools on the web.

 The biggest reason why any media monitoring strategy fails is that people don’t know what they want to achieve.
 They just type in a few keywords – their brand name, their own name – and then hope to find something amazing.

 It doesn’t work like that.
-First you have to figure out what you want to Google track, and what you’re hoping to achieve.
+First you have to figure out what you want Google to track, and what you’re hoping to achieve.
 Your goals might include:

 - Watching for negative mentions of your brand to react quickly